Taryn Brumfitt: Career

+From around 2019 the movement crowdfunded for a documentary film, Embrace Kids, aimed at children aged 8-12, to make available to schools around the world.
+Featuring many well-known entertainers and artists, such as Celeste Barber, the duo Electric Fields, Jameela Jamil, and Chloé Hayden, the film was released in 2022, listed on IMDb as Embrace: Kids.

+In 2023, Brumfitt published Chico the Schnauzer, a children's book which encourages its readers "to enjoy the diversity of their own bodies, interests and talents".

 Recognition

 In September 2018 Brumfitt was named one of The Australian Financial Review's 100 Women of Influence in the Global category.

 She was named 2023 Australian of the Year in January 2023.

+In 2024 Brumfitt was awarded an honorary doctorate by Flinders University.

 Personal life

 Brumfitt experienced family tragedy when her brother Jason died of a heroin overdose aged 28.

-She married Matt Brumfitt in 2002 or 2003.
+She married Mathew (Mat) Brumfitt in 2002 or 2003.
 He had previously worked in logistics but gave up that career to become the managing director of the Body Image Movement.
 They have three children.
 They divorced in 2020.